earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/02-intro-vector/vector-processing-python/2019-01-29-spatial04-dissolve-polygons-python.md

 ## Dissolve and Aggregate Data

 In the example above, you dissolved the state level polygons to a region level.
-However you did not aggregate or summarize the attributes associated with each polygon.
+However, you did not aggregate or summarize the attributes associated with each polygon.
 Next, you will learn how to aggregate quantitative values in your attribute table when you perform a dissolve.
 To do this, you will add

 `aggfunc = 'fun-here'`